 Family members should also understand that there is no specific timeframe for obtaining a security clearance which will affect a candidate’s start date for employment.
 Factors such as initial investigations, significant foreign influence or preference, recent naturalization, international travel and/or residency can all lead to longer investigation times.
 (The National Security Adjudicative Guidelines are summarized in 12 FAM 233.2)

-Family members who have been recently naturalized as U.S. citizens should be aware that U.S. citizenship does not guarantee a security clearance and that most naturalized spouses must be aware that the duration of time living and working in the U.S. may impact the ties they have to the U.S. and therefore influence the result of the investigation.
+Family members who have been recently naturalized as U.S. citizens should be aware that U.S. citizenship does not guarantee a security clearance and that most naturalized spouses must be aware that the duration of time living and working outside the U.S. may impact the ties they have to the U.S. and therefore influence the result of the investigation.
 Non-sensitive/low-risk public trust positions at post may be filled by non-U.S. citizens.

 The Department of State is the primary employer at overseas missions and recognizes the following hiring preference (see family member definition in 3 FAM 7121):

 - AEFMs / USEFMs who are also preference-eligible U.S. Veterans